 Thus, fear is the root of the problem.
 The only thing which will improve our present condition is the taming of our fear.
 We must act on courage.
 Courage to think differently, speak loudly, and challenge directly the systems which we know to be unjust.
 Voting will do precious little to circumvent the politics of fear which Democrats and Republicans use to justify their attacks on our personal liberties.
 As author Mark Vernon has noted, “…the politics of fear plays on an assumption that people cannot bear the uncertainties associated with [risk].
 Politics then becomes a question of who can better deliver an illusion of control.”

 John W. Whitehead, a constitutional attorney and author, founded The Rutherford Institute in 1982, which is a civil liberties organization that provides free legal services to people whose constitutional and human rights have been threatened or violated.

-Posted by Jim Fetzer on Oct 4 2012, With 0 Reads, Filed under Civil Liberties and Freedom, Corruption, Editor, Foreign Relations, Government, Legislation, Politics.
+Posted by Jim Fetzer on October 4, 2012, With 0 Reads, Filed under Civil Liberties and Freedom, Corruption, Foreign Policy, Government, Legislation, Politics.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.